ray0be/totororequests/README.md

  - The total number of sent requests is `times * len(urls)` (it sends `times` times the entire list of requests) ;
  - The requests are sent in the order of the list ;
- - There is no assurance that they are received in exact same order (and generally won't).
+ - There is no guarantee that they are received in exact same order (and generally won't).

 For instance, this instruction :
 ```python